• Skip to primary navigation

 • Extension

-• Educational Resources
+• Educational and Digital Resources

-• Plugged-in to Nutrition
+• Giving to Nutrition

-• Directory
+• Department Directory

 • Employment Opportunities

-• Faculty Search
+Search

-Welcome to an extraordinary Department of Nutrition – established January 2020 from the Department of Nutrition and Food Science – upon a rich heritage of Aggie leadership in nutrition, and dedicated to expanding the embrace of the Aggie family worldwide.
+Welcome to the extraordinary Department of Nutrition established January 2020 from the Department of Nutrition and Food Science — built upon a rich heritage of Aggie leadership in nutrition, and dedicated to expanding the embrace of the Aggie family worldwide.
 In creating the Department, the state of Texas and Texas A&M University recognized the importance of food choices in living a healthy life.
-Families, schools, communities, and businesses all benefit when people make nutritious choices as part of a healthy lifestyle.
+Families, schools, communities and businesses all benefit when people make nutritious choices as part of a healthy lifestyle.
 It is important that people have the knowledge to make the right food choices when eating at home and away from home.
 It is the mission of the Department of Nutrition to:

 1. find out how foods (and nutrients) work in our bodies to promote health, and